 Freightera, very much like online travel sites, removed the brokers from the equation and connected shippers and carriers directly.
 “Freightera is one of the only companies that has created a fixed cost model with data directly from carriers.
 It has found a way to enter carriers’ rates from multiple modes in their data management system so shippers can compare rates from carriers of all sizes and transport modes in one place.”

-The Freightera team is very proud of its vision of creating a fully integrated global logistics system that is automated, efficient, 24/7, low emission, that produces multiple fixed cost quotes, with all required shipping documents.
-The company expects to have its core international system in place in 3 to 5 years that will include air, ocean, and surface transportation.
-Its growth is dependent on the speed of funding, development and hiring quality people.
+The Freightera team is very proud of its vision of creating a fully integrated global logistics system that is automated, efficient, 24/7, low emission, and that produces multiple fixed cost quotes, with all required shipping documents.
+The company expects to have its core international system in place in 3 to 5 years which will include air, ocean, and surface transportation.
+Its growth is dependent on the speed of funding, development, and hiring of quality people.

 The market is recognizing Freightera’s achievements and its flight plan.
 Frost & Sullivan has just featured Freightera as one of the Key Automated On-Demand Brokerage Solutions along with Convoy and Uber Freight and nominated the company for a Visionary Innovation Leadership Award in the Digital Freight Brokerage Industry.
 Mr. Beckwitt concluded our discussion by stating that Freightera has “the audacity to make its vision a reality.”